google/applied-computing-series/ac1/_sources/sql/ifs_and_cases.rst

 should look familar, as it is exactly the same as the syntax for the ``IF`` function in Sheets.

-Note the use of the ``TRUE`` and ``FALSE`` keywords, which are also similar to in Sheets.
+Note the use of the ``TRUE`` and ``FALSE`` keywords, which are also similar in Sheets.
 You do not need to use these specific keywords, you can use any indicator you like.
 For example, you could write ``IF(duration > 3600, "over_one_hour", "not_over_one_hour")`` or ``IF(duration > 3600, 1, 0)``.
 In this case, the column name